wgseligman/GramsSim/README.md

 # GramsSim
 *Principle Maintainer: [William Seligman](https://github.com/wgseligman)*

-If you want a formatted (or easier-to-read) version of this file, scroll to the bottom.
-If you're reading this on github, then it's already formatted.
+_If you want a formatted (or easier-to-read) version of this file, scroll to the bottom of this page for instructions.
+If you're reading this on github, then it's already formatted._

 - [GramsSim](#gramssim)
   * [Introduction](#introduction)
   * [Installing GramsSim](#installing-gramssim)